Ikea’s killer dressers and America’s hidden recall crisis

 Still, there are some things a consumer can do: Support advocacy groups like Kids In Danger and Consumer Reports Advocacy that are fighting for stricter standards; tell local representatives that you support stricter recall policy; and if you have children, make sure that you’re buying a dresser that passes the Consumer Reports standard, and anchor any current dressers to the wall.

-The facts remain: People’s safety is in the hands of an agency that’s been so crippled by deregulation that it can’t warn people when their dressers pose a threat to their toddlers without a corporation’s approval.
+The facts remain: Consumers’ safety is in the hands of an agency that’s been so crippled by deregulation, it can’t warn people when their dressers pose a threat to their toddlers without a corporation’s approval.
 And even when products are recalled, they’re not very effective, even when companies like Ikea do advertise the recall and reach millions.

 Seifert went on to start a child safety nonprofit so she could warn other parents about a danger that no one–including the CPSC–had told her about.
 “It’s like a serial killer,” she says.
 “You know they [are] out there, and continue to kill more children.”